Effective Date: March 06, 2003

 (a) ADR may not be appropriate under the following circumstances:

-vi The Agency must maintain continuing jurisdiction over the matter with authority to alter the disposition of the matter in the light of changed circumstances, and ADR would interfere with the Agency's fulfilling that requirement.
+(vi) The Agency will maintains continuious jurisdiction over the matter with authority to alter the disposition of the matter in the light of changed circumstances, and ADR would interfere with the Agency's fulfilling that requirement.

-This NPD applies to NASA Headquarters and NASA Centers, including Component Facilities and Technical and Support Service Centers..
+a.
+This directive is applicable to NASA Headquarters and NASA Centers, including Component Facilities and Technical and Service Support Centers.

 The Administrative Dispute Resolution Act of 1996, as amended, 5 U.S.C. §§ 571-584.